artkonekt/ResqueExBundle/README.markdown

-# Intro to BCCResqueBundle
+# Intro to ResqueExBundle

+> This is a fork of [BCCResqueBundle](https://github.com/michelsalib/BCCResqueBundle) in order to replace [php-resque](https://github.com/chrisboulton/php-resque/) with [php-resque-ex](https://github.com/wa0x6e/php-resque-ex)

-The BCC resque bundle provides integration of [php-resque](https://github.com/chrisboulton/php-resque/) to Symfony2.
+The resque-ex bundle provides integration of [php-resque-ex](https://github.com/wa0x6e/php-resque-ex) to Symfony2.
 It is inspired from resque, a Redis-backed Ruby library for creating background jobs, placing them on multiple queues, and processing them later.

 ## Features: